 Baseball is referred to as the great American past time, because it was the most widely played sport in the country in the late 19th and early 20th centuries.
-Its popularity has stood the test of time, and for good reasons: it’s an exhilarating sport, the games are affordable to attend, and there’s always so much more to do at the stadium than just watch the game itself!
+Its popularity has stood the test of time, and for good reasons: it’s an exhilarating sport, the games are affordable to attend and there’s always so much more to do at the stadium than just watch the game itself!
 Thankfully, baseball in Ohio is incredibly easy to come by, as we have several fantastic venues to catch a game.
-Whether it’s major league or minor league, the Buckeye State is busting at the seams with baseball.
+Whether it’s major league or minor league, Ohio is busting at the seams with baseball.

 Located along the banks of the Ohio River, the Great American Ballpark is home to the popular major league team, the Cincinnati Reds, which began as the very first professional baseball team in the country in 1869.
 The stadium has several uniquely themed sections of the ballpark, giving attendees plenty of things to see and do while simply walking around.